San Jose #teslatakedown / Make Billionaires PAY! : Indybay

 Make: a sign that can be read from across the street.

-TeslaTakeDown San Jose has expanded our message to include Trillionaires & ALL Billionaires.
+TeslaTakeDown San Jose has expanded our message to include ALL Billionaires and Oligarchs.

 Bring: your sign, a water bottle, a friend, & if you want—a lawn chair.